-I just taught the novel Vida y Muerte en la mara Salvatrucha from Fluency Matters for the first time as a full-class novel unit in Spanish IV.
-I have used it for the past two years in literature circles and Individual Novel Study.
+I just taught the novel Vida y Muerte en la Mara Salvatrucha from Fluency Matters for the first time as a full-class novel unit in Spanish IV.
+In that past I used it for the past two years in literature circles and Individual Novel Study.
 I was so glad to have the new 2016 Teachers Guide to lean on.
 There are so many ideas that I actually had a hard time trying to choose what to do in each chapter with so many engaging options.

 Vida y Muerte Novel Lesson Plans